 ORIGINAL REVISION Rule 1001.
-Scope of Rules and Forms; Short Title le 1001.
-Scope; Title; Citations; ferences to a Specific Form The Bankruptcy Rules and Forms govern procedure in cases under title 11 of the United States Code.
+Scope of Rules and Forms; Short Title ope; Title; Citations; a Specific Form The Bankruptcy Rules and Forms govern procedure in cases under title 11 of the United States Code.
 The rules shall be cited as the Federal Rules of Bankruptcy Procedure and the forms as the Official Bankruptcy Forms.
 These rules shall be construed, administered, and employed by the court and the parties to secure the just, speedy, and inexpensive determination of every case and proceeding.
-In General.
-These rules, together with the Official Bankruptcy Forms, govern the procedure in cases under the Bankruptcy Code, Title 11 of the United States Code.
-They must be construed, administered, and employed by both the court and the parties to secure the just, speedy, and inexpensive determination of every case and proceeding.
+Official Bank procedure in Code, Title 1 They must be employed by to secure the determination proceeding.
 Titles.
-These rules should be referred to as the Federal Rules of Bankruptcy Procedure and the forms as the Official (c) Bankruptcy Forms.
-Citations.
-In these rules, the Bankruptcy Code is cited with a section sign and number (§ 101).
-A rule is cited with "Rule" followed by the rule number (Rule 1001(a)). (d) References to a Specific Form.
-A reference to a "Form" followed by a number is a reference to an Official Bankruptcy Form.
+These as the Federa These rules, together with the cruptcy Forms, govern the cases under the Bankruptcy 1 of the United States Code.
+The construed, administered, and both the court and the parties just, speedy, and inexpensive in of every case and the rules should be referred to all Rules of Bankruptcy and the forms as the Official Forms.
+Code is cited number (§ 10 n these rules, the Bankruptcy with a section sign and 01).
+A rule is cited with "Rule" the rule number (Rule 1001(a)). reference to a to a Specific Form.
+A a "Form" followed by a reference to an Official Form.